 - Use the trim button to stop uncontrolled movements.
 If the remote control helicopter starts spinning off into a clockwise spin, press the right trim button to correct it.
 If it starts spinning in a counter-clockwise direction, press the left trim button.

-Step 3: Altitude control and stabilization
+Step 3: Altitude control and stabilization for the Lutema helicopter

 - Switch the RC MIT35CMHO helicopter to ON.
 You should see some flashing lights.